JuliaDocs/DocumenterInterLinks.jl/docs/src/index.md

 The above examples illustrates three possibilities for specifying the root url and inventory location

+* Map that project name to project root URL.
+This will look for an inventory file `objects.inv` directly underneath the given URL.
+This is the recommended from in most cases.
 * Map the project name to the URL of an inventory file.
 The project root URL is the given URL without the filename.
-* Map that project name to project root URL.
-This will look for an inventory file `objects.inv` directly underneath the given URL.
 * Map the project name to a tuple containing the root URL first, and then one or more possible locations for an inventory file.
 These may be local file paths, which allows using [a self-maintained inventory file](https://github.com/JuliaDocs/DocumenterInterLinks.jl/tree/master/docs/src/inventories) for a project that does not provide one.

 See the doc-string of [`InterLinks`](@ref) for details.